Updated: May 6, 2019

 The levels in the scale are progressive, with Level I as the lowest and Level V the highest.
 ICD considers Level III to be the pivot point between a household that might be assessed as cluttered and a household assessment that may require the deeper considerations of working in a hoarding environment.

-Within each level are five specific categories that describe the degree of clutter and/or hoarding potential.1.
-Structure and Zoning
+Within each level are five specific categories that describe the degree of clutter and/or hoarding potential.

-Assessment of access to entrances and exits; function of plumbing, electrical, HVAC (any aspect of heating, ventilation or air conditioning) systems and appliances; and structural integrity2.
-Animals and Pests
+Assessment of access to entrances and exits; function of plumbing, electrical, HVAC (any aspect of heating, ventilation or air conditioning) systems and appliances; and structural integrity

-Assessment of animal care and control; compliance with local animal regulations; assessment for evidence of infestations of pests (rodents, insects or other vermin)3.
-Household Functions
+Assessment of animal care and control; compliance with local animal regulations; assessment for evidence of infestations of pests (rodents, insects or other vermin)

-Assessment of safety, functionality and accessibility of rooms for intended purposes4.
-Health and Safety
+Assessment of safety, functionality and accessibility of rooms for intended purposes

 Recommendations for PPE (face masks, gloves, eye shields or clothing that protect wearer from environmental health and safety hazards); additional supplies as appropriate to observational level